Gnome-Rhône 9K

 The Gnome-Rhône 9K Mistral was a nine-cylinder 550 hp (405 kW) to 700 hp air-cooled radial engine, that started life as an enlarged Gnome-Rhône 7K with two extra cylinders.

 Design and development

 The Gnome-Rhône 7K itself was an enlarged version of the Gnome-Rhône 5K which was derived from a licensed version of the Bristol Titan.
 A redesign of the cylinders is indicated by the K suffix.
 The 9K was followed by the larger and more powerful 14-cylinder twin row Gnome-Rhône 14K.

 The 9K was license produced by Hungarian company Weiss Manfréd Repülogép- és Motorgyár Rt.
 (WM Rt, the aircraft engine factory of Manfred Weiss).
-The engine was used successfully in the MÁVAG Héja and Weiss WM-21 Sólyom aircraft.
 The 9K was also produced in the Soviet Union as the M-75 at GAZ-29 in Zaporozhye.
 Only small numbers were built and it was dropped in favor of the M-25 a version of the Wright Cyclone and the M-85 a version of the Gnome-Rhône 14K Mistral Major.